SeldonIO/seldon-core/docs/proposals/custom_metrics.md

 ## Summary

 Allow users to easily add custom metrics to their Seldon Core components.
-For example, pass back extra metrics from a wrapped python model that can be collected by Prometheus and displayed om Grafana dashboards.
+For example, pass back extra metrics from a wrapped python model that can be collected by Prometheus and displayed on Grafana dashboards.

 ## Proposal